 FAQ – Neighborhood Street Lights

 Street Lights are an important part of the aesthetics, safety and security for our neighborhood.
-Below is the protocol for having new street lights turned on and also information on who to call once a light is on but goes out or is damaged.
+Below is the protocol for having new street lights turned on and also information on who to call once an existing street light goes out or is damaged.

 New Street Lights: